-Comparing the groups
+Comparing the Groups

-Meeting management software, File transfer protocols and Web based phone tools are, with the exception of Specialist team collaboration and project management software in the Project Manager Group, the only functions implemented regularly as presented in Figure 4.15.
-Group messaging services, Cloud-based meeting management services and Web-based cost estimation are almost never implemented.
+Meeting management software, file transfer protocols and web based phone tools are, with the exception of specialist team collaboration and project management software in the Project Manager Group, the only functions implemented regularly as presented in Figure 4.15.
+Group messaging services, cloud-based meeting management services and web-based cost estimation are almost never implemented.
 The team`s overall rating consists of a mean score of 4.06 and median score of 2.27.